 A regular expression can also be specified to match on specific ranges of cell addresses.
 These matchers and filters can also be applied to only specific sheets in the file by using a regular expression pattern on the sheet name or the sheet’s index range:

-To demonstrate some of these capabilities, you can refer to the microsoft demo project which contains a collection of Office documents.
+To demonstrate some of these capabilities, you can refer to the microsoft-excel-and-word demo project which contains a collection of Office documents.

 Both word documents contain a contrived bank statement that contains information regarding the account holder.
 The .docx version also contains a table and a graph containing which details the account holder’s balance over the span of three months: